There have been several famous deaf actors in the media that have made significant contributions to the deaf community and hearing society.

-Famous deaf stars have proven to be an essential piece to the deaf awareness puzzle.
+Famous deaf actors have proven to be an essential piece to the deaf awareness puzzle.
 Their popularity and influence in mainstream media have proven to be a key in the awareness of the Deaf community and the widespread truth about deafness not being a handicap.
 Deaf people have proven that they can do everything except hear, and it’s the famous deaf people who show that to the world.

 For a more extensive list, visit our famous deaf people page.